suanno/annotazioni/measure/How to measure a quantum operator.md

 [In reality the basis can be a **common set** of eigenstates of more **commuting** operators.
 So you can measure many operators _at the same time_.
 This does not rise problems as they commute.]

-We ask that **even this** (the one with the enviroment) interaction does not distrurb the entanglement between the system and the enviroment.
-In particular we ask that the probability of measuring each state of the apparatus, that is entangled with a state of the system's basis **we're measuring**, is not affected by the interaction with the enviroment.
+We ask that the probability of measuring each state of the apparatus, that is entangled with a state of the system's basis **we're measuring**, is not affected by the interaction with the enviroment.

 That means that the **projector of the apparatus basis** commutes with $H_{AE}$ [We assume that the measured system does not interact with the enviroment, so only the apparatus does.
 This is a _realistic assumption_, for example a superconducting qubit is usually coupled to a a resonator, that is coupled to an RF line.
 So there is **NO direct coupling** of the qubit with the RF line, the enviroment]